Anglesey biker is the fastest Welshman at Manx Grand Prix circuit

 He was also awarded the lord Wakefield cup for best performance in the Junior and Senior race.

-“It’s a dream cme true, since I was little,” said 29-year-old Barry who started riding bikes at the age of two.
+“It’s a dream come true, since I was little,” said 29-year-old Barry who started riding bikes at the age of two.

 “During the initial runs I’d got off to a bit of a bad start, so I wasn’t expecting it.
 I couldn’t have done it without the support of my family and friends.

-“My mum and dad have always supported me, and helped in the preparation and set up, and first I got into bikes becaus of my dad.”
+“They have always supported me and helped me in the preparation and set up.
+I first got into bikes because of my dad.”

 Leave your comment